joxeankoret/multiav/README.md

 command line AV scanners and extracts the malware names from the output of the command line tools (for ClamAV it uses the https://code.google.com/p/pyclamd/ extension).

+It supports a total of 11 AV engines.
 The list of currently supported engines is the following:

    * ClamAV (Fast)
    * F-Prot (Fast)